 El Cedral, Santa Barbara

-Coffee seldom grows above 1700 meters in Santa Barbara, Honduras where mountaintops are lost in a thick, encapsulating fog.
-It’s to this fog - which keeps daytime temperatures low - that Santa Barbaran coffees owe their distinct complexity and dynamic acidities.
+High above 1700 meters in Santa Barbara, Honduras, where mountaintops are lost in a thick, encapsulating fog, we find delicious and sturdy growing coffee shrubs of pacas.
+It's to this fog - which keeps daytime temperatures warm and low evening temperatures contained- that Santa Barbara coffees owe their distinct complexity and vibrant acidities.

 We believe the coffee experience is our responsibility from seed to cup.
 Coffee is our craft, our ritual, our passion.
 It drives us and inspires us.
 With this simple truth and responsibility we are bridging the gap from farmlevel to streetlevel.